philc/book-notes/playful parenting - lawrence cohen.md

   * Game for closeness: "the boy would have his parents sit on the couch; then he'd run toward them, landing right between them.
 They would then fight over who could grab him first, and it usually turned into a giggly human tug-of-war."
+  * An example game for battling separation anxiety: "